vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 ### Custom Tanzu Observability Dashboards

 Tanzu Observability provides various out-of-the-box dashboards.
 You can customize the dashboards for your particular deployment.
-For information on how to customize Tanzu Observability dashboards for Tanzu for Kubernetes Operations, see [Customize Tanzu Observability Dashboard for Tanzu for Kubernetes Operations](../deployment-guides/tko-to-customized-dashboard.md).
+For information about customizing Tanzu Observability dashboards for Tanzu for Kubernetes Operations, see [Customize Tanzu Observability Dashboard for Tanzu for Kubernetes Operations](../deployment-guides/tko-to-customized-dashboard.md).

 ## Summary